jkrumow/TBStateMachine/README.md

 ### Concurrency

-Event handlers, enter and exit handlers will be executed on a background queue.
+Actions, guards, enter and exit blocks will be executed on a background queue.
 Make sure the code in these blocks is dispatched back onto the right queue:

 ```objective-c
 stateA.enterBlock = ^(TBStateMachineState *previousState, NSDictionary *data) {